Cicko/gitbook-setup-template-faq/README.md

 # Gitbook-setup-template-faq

-This is the template used by [gitbook-setup package](https://www.npmjs.com/package/gitbook-setup) when you want to create an faq book.
+This is the template used by [gitbook-setup package](https://www.npmjs.com/package/gitbook-setup) when you want to create a faq book.
 This template is also created by gitbook when you choose `Faq` on it gitbook.